As a property manager or landlord, you must know how important it is to adhere to any and all laws.

 Discriminating against tenants based on their source of income

-Landlords may not discriminate against tenants based on their source of income, such as Section 8 vouchers or disability benefits.
+Landlords may not discriminate against tenants based on their source of income.

 As a landlord, doing any of these will not only violate the federal Fair Housing Act but state and local laws as well.